-Your Documentation Pack contains paper and online user guides on your computer's hard drive.
+Your Documentation Pack contains paper and online user guides on your computer's hard drive and on the Application CD.

 Printed documentation

 The printed part of your documentation contains:

 - A Getting Started brochure, where you will find a brief description of the items in your box, some specifications of your notebook, and how to setup your notebook;

 - A Customer Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

 - Your Sony Guarantee conditions;

 - A Safety Regulations flyer;

 - A Modem Regulations flyer.